MDIL-SNU/SevenNet/README.md

 # SEVENNet

-SEVENNet (Scalable EquiVariance Enabled Neural Network) is a graph nueral network interatomic potential pacakage that supports parallel moleculary dyanmics simulation on [`LAMMPS`](https://github.com/lammps/lammps).
-The underlying GNN model is same as [`nequip`](https://github.com/mir-group/nequip).
+SEVENNet (Scalable EquiVariance Enabled Neural Network) is a graph neural network interatomic potential package that supports parallel molecular dynamics simulation on [`LAMMPS`](https://github.com/lammps/lammps).
+Its underlying GNN model is the same as [`nequip`](https://github.com/mir-group/nequip).

-Installation & Usage of SEVENNet is consisted with two parts: training by PyTorch and inference (molecular dynamics) by [`LAMMPS`](https://github.com/lammps/lammps).
-The model trained with PyTorch is deployed leveraging TorchScript and later it is used to run molecular dynamics by LAMMPS.
-Using consistent CUDA and PyTorch version is enough to use both training and inference.
+The installation and usage of SEVENNet are split into two parts: training (handled by PyTorch) and inference (handled by [`LAMMPS`](https://github.com/lammps/lammps)).
+The model, once trained with PyTorch, is deployed using TorchScript.
+It is later utilized to run molecular dynamics simulations via LAMMPS.
+To ensure smooth operation between training and inference, it is important to use consistent versions of CUDA and PyTorch.

-Note that SEVENNet is under active development and not stable.
+Please note that SEVENNet is currently under active development and may not be stable.

-## Requirements - training
+## Requirements for Training

 * Python >= 3.8
-* Pytorch >= 1.11
+* PyTorch >= 1.11
 * TorchGeometric
 * [`e3nn`](https://github.com/e3nn/e3nn)

-## Installation - training
+## Installation for Training

 ```
 git clone https://github.com/MDIL-SNU/SEVENN.git